rlacerda83/laravel-dynamic-logger/README.md

 \DynamicLogger::setHandlers($handlers, true, $cliLogger);
 //From that moment, the log will only be used with informed handlers

+//to revert the log for default laravel settings use:
+\DynamicLogger::revert();

 // you can use Log::info() or you can use DynamicLogger::info() /**
  * All log methods in DynamicLogger accept this params